 Tips for trimming your pet’s nails

 Nail trimming can be seen as a source of stress for our animals and even for us as pet parents.
-It’s time to take away the terror of this common grooming practice.
-You’ll be clipping claws and pampering their paws in no time with tips from Fear Free ® Happy Homes.
+It’s time to take the fear out of this routine grooming practice.
+You’ll be clipping claws and pampering your pet’s paws in no time with tips from Fear Free ® Happy Homes.

 Ready your environment